 Islands are an exciting place for wildlife.
-Not only do they offer endemic species that have evolved in their own different ways and are completely unique to that island, but islands tend to be a microcosm of wildlife offering coast and beach as well as often mountain and swamp environments, moments from each other.
-On each of the islands below you will be blown away with the diversity of wildlife, and can be assured of wonderful experiences and interactions with these creatures.
+Not only do they offer endemic species that have evolved in their own different ways and are unique to that island, but islands tend to be a microcosm of wildlife offering coast and beach as well as often mountain and swamp environments, moments from each other.
+On each of the islands below, you will be blown away by the diversity of wildlife and can be assured of wonderful experiences and interactions with these creatures.

 1. Langkawi, Malaysia

 Beyond Langkawi’s perimeter of white sand beaches, a tangle of dense jungle and tropical rainforest hums with life.
 Colugos – flying lemurs – glide from tree to tree.
 Great hornbill birds, identifiable by the protruding yellow and black casques on their bills, soar above the canopy and distribute the seeds from their frugivore diet, making them crucial to the rainforest’s ecosystem.
 In the understorey’s penumbra, strangler figs smother the trunks of existing trees and use them to climb towards the light.
 Keep your ears pricked as twilight descends: the island’s cricket population, who chirp away merrily for most of the day, suddenly stop in perfect synchrony as soon as the sunsets.

 You don’t necessarily need to venture deep into this island’s interior to discover its bird and plant life: it’s all around you.
 The Datai resort, which is set in the rainforest, even has a resident naturalist who leads nature walks into the primary rainforest surrounding the property.